We are located in the Denver Metro area in the eastern foothills of the Rockies in the State of Colorado, USA.

 On the west our skyline is marked by the Colorado Rocky Mountains and their famous Fourteeners (*) and on the east by the beginnings of the Great American Plains the bread basket of the world.
 A little south of us is the US Air Force Academy in the foothills of Pike’s Peak the point of inspiration of Katharine Lee Bates who looking at the awesome view was inspired to write the famous poem “America the Beautiful” To the North rolling hills will take you to Fort Collins home of WWV the long & short wave clock transmitter that synchronizes clocks all across North America before you reach Cheyenne, Wyoming, Cowboy Country.

 We are surrounded by the tops of some the world’s higher mountain peaks which inspire us to innovate and reach heights of excellence in everything we do.
-And innovating is what we have been doing for the past twenty four years having received many US patents with many pending in the US and abroad.
+And innovating is what we have been doing for the past thirty years having received many US patents with many pending in the US and abroad.
 Our heritage is in science and engineering with emphasis in industrial applications.
 In the late 80’s we identified a problem in compressed air leak detection in industrial plants where the existing instruments used were unreliable and requiring multiple adjustments making it difficult, time consuming and prone to error in locating accurately leaks.
 An earlier version of our PSX series incorporating two of our patents solved this problem and helped plants save thousands of dollars in energy from leaks.
 Instruments we developed created revolutions in their markets.
 In the early 90’s and with the EPA publishing stricter rules for commercial HVAC/R systems a pressing need was developed for high performance ultrasonic leak detectors at a very affordable price.
 The ancestor of the PS-i filled this need and to this day it is the number one ultrasonic leak detector for HVAC/R worldwide.
 The PS-i was the basis of the J-41416 specified by General Motors as a mandatory tool for its dealers and authorized service centers worldwide for the IM-240 inspections as well as leak detection in vehicles powered with natural gas.

 The push to predictive maintenance from the old run-to-failure philosophy required more sophisticated instruments and in the late 90’s we introduced the PS-1100/2100 series which were the first digital ultrasonic leak detectors and condition monitors on the market.
 These instruments, which have been completely redesigned in 2011/12, together with our Infrared and Contact Thermometers as well as our Oil & Fluids Analysis services help maintenance personnel see the whole picture of a machine or a plant.
 Each instrument or service provides another piece of the maintenance puzzle and when assembled together the whole picture can be seen.
 Choosing PlantScan you will gain a partner, not a vendor.
 A partner that will guide you to take as small of a step as you are comfortable with, or as big of a leap as you can dream of to reach your goals in your plant or business.
 Thank you.